mfherbst/down-frab-videos/README.md

 - The abstract and summary for the talk
 - The list of links and references

-In order to download talks, you just need to provide the script with a list of (usually 4-digit) talk ids.
+In order to download talks, you just need to provide the script with a list of talk ids.
+You can find the talkid in the url of your webbrowser.
+For example the **frab** page with url ending in `events/8414.html` has the talkid `8414` and the **pretalx** page ending in `talk/VHLTSN/` corresponds to talkid `VHLTSN`.

-These should be listed line-by-line in a file, handed over to the script via the argument ``--from-file``.
+You can either list the talkids line-by-line in a file and hand that file over to the script via the argument ``--from-file``.
 For example the file
 ```